 Mapominoes Europe – The Ultimate Geography Game

-This game is like dominoes but with a twist.
+This game for travelers is like dominoes but with a twist.
 You use the pieces to build a map of Europe, by connecting countries that share a common border.
 No geography knowledge is required as all the information needed is written on the cards.
 It’s a fun way to learn geography as you play.

 There are also Mapominoes for other continents and they can all connect to each other.
 It can be played by 2-5 people and is well-suited for both children (age 8 and up) and adults.

-Flags Around The World Family Board Game
+Bruise Cruise: The Board Game

 Voice Originals – When in Rome Travel Trivia Game Powered by Alexa

 When in Rome is a travel trivia game where Amazon’s Alexa is the game show host!
 She will transport you to 20 cities (London, Mumbai, Cape Town, Tokyo, e.g.) on the world map game board and introduce you to real locals.
 These locals will ask unique questions from seven categories (slang and language, building and history, food and drink, random and strange, art and culture, sport and games, and myths and legends).

 The questions are designed for those 13 or older and you need two teams to play the game.
 The teams compete to make new friends, earn upgrade cards, and collect souvenirs in each new city they visit.
 Collect all three souvenirs, the game ends and the winner is the team with the most points!

 In order to play the When in Rome game, you need an Alexa enabled device like the Echo Dot (1st Gen & 2nd Gen), Amazon Echo (1st Gen & 2nd Gen), Echo Show, Echo Plus, Kindle Devices w/ Alexa, and Fire TVs w/ Alexa or the Alexa app on a mobile phone.
 It is part of a new series of board games designed to be played with Alexa, from multi-award winning Beasts of Balance creator Sensible Object.